-Professor Benoit Aubert says the post-earthquake response in November 2016 gave a glimpse of how organisations operate in a digital space and the challenges ahead as our world is increasingly digitised.
+Professor Benoit Aubert says the postearthquake response gave a glimpse of how organisations operate in a digital space and the challenges ahead as our world is increasingly digitised.

-Professor Aubert, Head of the School of Management, is working with a team of researchers investigating the impacts of digital technologies on organisations and their employees.
+Benoit and a team of researchers are investigating the impacts of digital technologies on organisations and their employees.

 “One focus area is how digital technologies are changing the traditional boundaries of an organisation,” he says.

 “Work can span countries and time zones, and employees work on projects involving multiple organisations.”